20 Must-Have Healthy Boundaries In Marriage

 Resolving Conflicts With A Resistant Spouse

 You may have set some boundaries for yourself.
-But your spouse may not be eager to follow you, or they may not want to be bound by your boundaries as they feel restricted and trapped.
-Here are ways to deal with your spouse, if they are resisting the boundaries:
+But your spouse may not be eager to do so, or they may not want to be restricted by your boundaries as they feel trapped.
+Here are ways to set boundaries smoothly

 • Consult your partner before you decide on the boundaries.